Chips Annoy!

 If there is no injustice being done here, just go and get those cookies out of the oven a little bit earlier, Jeremy, and I hope you burn your fingers while you do it.

-Then Elton Brown
+Then Alton Brown

 had another point that he made.
+He realized

 that there is a deeper psychological significance to this cookie that Christine has been making.

-It is, first of all, I think it sounds culinarily, even though all cookies are valid, it sounds culinarily more interesting.
+It is, first of all, I think it sounds culinarily, even though all cookies are valid, it sounds culinarily more interesting in that it is somewhere in the midst between

-the chewy and the crispy, that there is a crispy edge, that there is a texture, that that there is a journey you're going through with this cookie.
+the chewy and the crispy, that there is a crispy edge, that there is a texture, that there is a journey you're going through with this cookie.

 It's not just a hunk of warm dough that's gotten scrunched up by the spatula before it gets pushed into Jeremy's mouth.